The story that changed the world.

 Luke would like to send his love to his family and friends and give a special mention to Cosmo Jackson and Hurtwood House, whose support helped him live a dream.

-Liam would like to take this opportunity to thank his parents, family and friends, the fantastic teachers at Laine Theatre Arts and The Allesley School of Dance, his husband and their bulldogs Daphne and Godfrey.
+Liam would like to take this opportunity to thank his parents, family and friends, his fantastic teachers, his husband and their bulldogs, Daphne and Godfrey.
 Liam would also like to extend a special thank you to Stephen Schwartz for believing in him.

-Television includes: Rhyme Time Town (Dreamworks Animation, Netflix); 'Jasmine' in Royal Hearts (Hallmark) and 'Maria' in West Side Stories – The Making of a Classic (BBC/Reef TV).
+Television includes: Cow Who Jumps Over the Moon in Rhyme Time Town (DreamWorks Animation on Netflix); Jasmine in Royal Hearts (Hallmark) and Maria in West Side Stories: The Making of a Classic (BBC/Reef Television).

-Recordings include: The Clockmakers Daughter (Auburn Jam Records and David Ball Productions).
+Recordings include: solo album Believe by Christine Allado; Constance in The lockmaker’s Daughter (Auburn Jam Records/David Ball Productions).

-Other work: Royal Variety Performance (ITV, London Palladium); Andrea Bocelli Cinema and Si arena tours (Europe and Asia); concerts at the Royal Opera House, Royal Albert Hall and Cadogan Hall.
+Other work includes: soloist in The Royal Variety Performance (ITV/London Palladium); pop artist for Andrea Bocelli’s Cinema and Si arena tours in Europe and Asia; concerts at the Royal Opera House, Royal Albert Hall and Cadogan Hall.

-TV & Film: Alabama; Rocketman; Wanderlust; London Road; Splatalot; Les Misérables; Comin’ Atcha; The Queen’s Nose; The Bill; Grange Hill; MacGyver; Class Action; The Sculptress; Dream Team and Separate Truths.
+Television and film includes: Trying; Rocketman; Wanderlust; London Road; Splatalot; Les Misérables; Comin’ Atcha!; The Queen’s Nose; The Bill; Grange Hill; MacGyver; Class Action; The Sculptress; Dream Team and Separate Truths.

 I’m humbled and grateful to be a part of this wonderful production.
 A big, huge thank you to my mum who has always been my rock and believed in me.
 A special thank you to Darren Rugg and everyone at AHA Talent for your constant support and faith in me.

-Television includes: The Two Wolves; West Side Stories – The Making of a Classic.
+Television includes: A Killer Party; Cinderella: A Socially Distanced Ball; The Two Wolves and West Side Stories: The Making of a Classic.